osetor74/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

 	- Loot Changes

 	 	- The point at which white items stop dropping has been moved from level 12 to 6.
 	  		*The intention is so that once you beat Captain Flynt and make it off of the glacier, items you'll get for the rest of the game will always be green rarity or higher.

 		- Base Common Weight reduced down from 60 to 40
 		- Base Uncommon Weight increased from 10 to 20
 		- Base Rare Weight increased from 1 to 5
   		- Base Very Rare Weight increased from 0.25 to 0.75

 		- Modifier applied previously only to Very Common and Common weights to reduce their value at higher levels is now even more apparent (previously stopped at 50% of original value at level 80, now it's 10%, and 0% once you enter OP Levels), and also applies to Uncommon weight.
 			*this means that loot quality also now increases with level again, causing you to see less and less green rarity items at higher levels

 		- More of raid bosses' additional legendary drops now scale along with the legendary weight

-		- Internal bonuses from Delirium stacks has been reworked and rebalanced, now they work as such:
+		- Bonuses to loot quality from Delirium stacks has been reworked and rebalanced, now they work as such:
   			- -5% Uncommon weight
 			- +0.5% Rare weight
 			- +3% Very Rare weight